cepgen/website/processes-devel.md

 Before other things, you will have to provide the definition of your process and its topology for CepGen to handle it properly.
 This requires you to fill in a set of predefined common blocks shared between your process definition and the core CepGen instance.

-All these new processes are then linked to CepGen through the construction and association of each matrix element definition and interface to the {cpp:class}`cepgen::proc::FortranFactorisedProcess` object.
+All these new processes are then linked to CepGen through the construction and association of each matrix element definition and interface to the {cepgen}`cepgen::proc::FortranFactorisedProcess` object.

 ````{toggle}
 ```{doxygenclass} cepgen::proc::FortranFactorisedProcess